Foz do Arelho: Watersport

 With miles of coastline and the stunning waters of Óbidos lagoon, the Silver Coast is heaven for watersport enthusiasts.
 Surfing is the major activity but it is not the only one.
 With its mild climate and good winds, there is something here for almost every type of watersport.

 The inland waters of Óbidos lagoon provide a sheltered location for sailors of all abilities.
 There is a sailing centre, Escola de Vela da Lagoa, on the Foz do Arelho side which caters for experienced sailors by providing a range of equipment for rental, and beginners through its sailing schools.

 Here it is possible to learn a watersport such as windsurfing, kitesurfing, sailing (including catamarans), canoeing, wakeboarding and water skiing, all in a beautiful landscape where forests roll down to the water's edge and the Atlantic pounds on beaches at the entrance to the lagoon.
 For those who are expert and daring enough to venture out into the waves, the lagoon offers an ideal launching place and a safe harbour to return to.

+Real estate pressure and degradation of the coastal environment

+For several years now, along the coast, and particularly in Foz do Arhelo, developers with little regard for the environment, culture, and history of the country have been acquiring land to develop large-scale golf courses and prefabricated buildings.
+They are erecting, for example, a significant number of standardized houses that disregard traditional Portuguese architectural styles.

+Besides their significant environmental impact, such as deforestation, these projects are leading to the gradual disfigurement of charming coastal villages typical of Portugal.
+In the long term, this transformation risks negatively and permanently affecting the country's tourist appeal, and consequently, the major economic benefits that tourism generates.
+By becoming commonplace and losing its identity, Portugal is thus exposing itself to a lasting loss of its attractiveness.